ContextMapper/context-mapper-examples/src/main/resources/architectural-refactorings/README.md

 **Preconditions:** At least to aggregates within the selected bounded context which have different use cases.

-## AR: Split Bounded Context by Owner
+## AR-3: Split Bounded Context by Owner
 Splits a bounded context by grouping those aggregates together in one bounded context which maintained by the same owner.

 Example input: [split-bc-by-owners-input-example.cml](./split-bc-by-owners-input-example.cml)